TyroneStaMaria/ccs-repo/README.md

 ## How to Run

+1. Run `npm run migration-up` to migrate the local database.
-1. Run `npm install` to download required dependencies.
+2. Run `npm install` to download required dependencies.
-2. To start the server run `npm run start`.
+3. To start the server run `npm run start`.

 ### Features